MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/faq.md

 ## What are the usage limits for dev tunnels?

-Please see the dev tunnels limits [here](https://aka.ms/devtunnels/limits).
+See the dev tunnels limits [here](https://aka.ms/devtunnels/limits).

 ## When are unused dev tunnels deleted?

 The default is after 30 days of no activity.
 You can set a custom expiration by appending `--expiration 5d` to the create, host, or update command.
 Minimum that you can set is 1 hour (1h) and the maximum you can set is 30 days (30d).
 The custom expiration you set is after a period of inactivity, just like the default expiration.
-This means it is not a fixed expiration time, but instead a sliding window that is automatically pushed out by any new activity.
-Please see examples [here](cli-commands.md).
+This means it isn't a fixed expiration time, but instead a sliding window that is automatically pushed out by any new activity.
+See examples [here](cli-commands.md).

 ## How can I create a persistent tunnel?

 Run `devtunnel create` to create a persistent tunnel.
-If you run `devtunnel host` without running `devtunnel create` before that, the `devtunnel host` command will create a temporary tunnel that will be deleted once the connection is closed.
+If you run `devtunnel host` without running `devtunnel create` before that, the `devtunnel host` command creates a temporary tunnel that is deleted once the connection is closed.

 ## Is it better to recreate dev tunnels or reuse the same dev tunnel?